pcjericks/py-gdalogr-cookbook/vector_layers.rst

     feature.SetGeometry(point)
     # Create the feature in the layer (shapefile)
     layer.CreateFeature(feature)
-    # Destroy the feature to free resources
+    # Dereference the feature
-    feature.Destroy()
+    feature = None

-  # Destroy the data source to free resources
+  # Save and close the data source
-  data_source.Destroy()
+  data_source = None

 Create a PostGIS table from WKT
 -----------------------------------------------------------------------------
 This recipe creates a new table in an existing PostGIS database.